google-research/crossbeam/README.md

 This is a research project that aims to develop new methods for learning to prioritize partial programs within beam search for program synthesis.

+## Setup

+We use pip package for management.
+Please first do pip isntall at the root folder:

+    pip install -e .

+You can also append `--user` option if you don't want to install globally.

 ## Running tests

 From crossbeam's parent directory: `python3 -m pytest crossbeam`